 The Muslims are openly preparing another Jesus — an antichrist, but I am not talking about the Muslims.

 I am talking about the technical and electronic revolution that is sweeping our churches and we are not even aware of it.
+Smart Phones have taken en priority in the lives of people.

 We are no longer a Baptist denomination